Camouflaged Instance Segmentation In-The-Wild: Dataset, Method, and Benchmark Suite: Acknowledgment

-This work was funded by National Science Foundation (NSF) under Grant No. 2025234 and Vingroup Innovation Foundation, Vietnam (VINIF.2019.DA19).
-We also thank Thanh-An Nguyen, Minh-Quan Le, Hoang-Phuc Nguyen-Dinh, and Software Engineering Lab (University of Science, VNU-HCM) for their support in the annotation of the CAMO++ dataset.
-We gratefully acknowledge NVIDIA for the support of GPU.
+We are grateful to the Software Engineering Lab (University of Science, VNU-HCM) for their support in annotating the CAMO++ dataset.
+We gratefully acknowledge NVIDIA for their support of the GPUs.

 \ifCLASSOPTIONcaptionsoff

 \fi